pablodenadai/colour-me-life/README.md

 gradient.colourAt(13); // => hex
 ```

-Create new instance.
-By default, the number range is from 0 to 100, and the spectrum is a rainbow.
+Note: This class by **default** maps the range 0 to 100 (inclusive) to the colours of the rainbow (i.e. a gradient transitioning from red to yellow to lime to blue).

 ## Methods